VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

     This command will add execute permission for the owner of the file (you), group members, and all other users on the system.
 This makes it easy to run the script by different users, etc.

-    **WARNING**: If you edit this file from MainSail, the execute permission will be removed, and you will have to repeat the above command!
+    {: .warning } If you edit this file from MainSail, the execute permission will be removed, and you will have to repeat the above command!

 8. Type `ls -la autocommit.sh` and verify the new permissions.
 Note the `x` for user, group, and other.
 This is the execute permission we added in the previous step.